-- · Wash the hull and bottom immediately after lifting the vessel out of the water. - · Wash all parts inside, also under the floorboards. - Leave all lockers, drawers, and cabin and wardrobe doors open. - · Remove the carpets. - Store the carpets and cushions indoors in a dry place. - If this is not possible, make sure that the cushions are dry and position them on their side. - · Disconnect and service the fridge. - Switch off the power and disconnect the power supply. - Defrost the fridge. - · Clean and dry the exterior and the interior of the fridge. - Empty and dry the condensate water tray. - · Leave the door slightly ajar to enable ventilation. - Check the more detailed instruction in the manufacturer's manual. - · Ensure good ventilation in the boat. - Make sure that the rubber O-ring between the fuel tank inlet and the fuel tank cap is intact.
-Otherwise there is risk of water getting inside the fuel tank.
+- Wash the hull and bottom immediately after lifting the vessel out of the water. - · Wash all parts inside, also under the floorboards. - · Leave all lockers, drawers, and cabin and wardrobe doors open.

+- Remove the carpets. - Store the carpets and cushions indoors in a dry place. - If this is not possible, make sure that the cushions are dry and position them on their side. - · Disconnect and service the fridge. - Switch off the power and disconnect the power supply. - Defrost the fridge. - Clean and dry the exterior and the interior of the fridge. - Empty and dry the condensate water tray. - Leave the door slightly ajar to enable ventilation. - Check the more detailed instruction in the manufacturer's manual. - · Ensure good ventilation in the boat.